“Maths is the music of reason”- James Joseph Sylvester

 – can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevere in seeking solutions.

-In order to enable our children to meet these aims, the teaching and learning of mathematics within our school is supported by a well-thought out scheme of work produced by White Rose Maths.
-This scheme is approved and endorsed by the DFE, NCETM and OFSTED and proven to be a tool that is easily adapted to both classroom practice and through remote learning – which has been particularly invaluable over the past eighteen months.
+In order to enable our children to meet these aims, the teaching and learning of mathematics within our school is supported by a DfE, NCETM and OFSTED approved, well-thought out scheme of work produced by White Rose Maths.
 The scheme is designed to explore mathematical teaching and learning at a slower pace, allowing for greater exploration, discussion, understanding and therefore progress to be achieved.
 White Rose aims to develop children’s mathematical understanding using a CPA approach (Concrete, Pictorial, Abstract), allowing children to make use of concrete apparatus to explore their learning, demonstrate what they understand pictorially and relate their learning to more difficult, abstract concepts.

 Although lessons within the scheme are carefully and thoughtfully designed, as teachers we aim to ensure that we are delivering an inclusive provision for all of our pupils.
-This is achieved by incorporating further challenge and extension tasks for increased variation and a deeper understanding, while those pupils who need greater support can be exposed to pre-teaching and access videos of the learning before entering into the lesson, while being supported and scaffolded in class.
+This is achieved by incorporating further challenge and extension tasks (Let’s Get Deep!) for increased variation and a deeper understanding, while those pupils who need greater support can be exposed to PiXL targeted support interventions, pre-teaching and access videos of the learning before entering into the lesson, while being supported and scaffolded in class.